kubernetes/sig-release/release-engineering/handbooks/k8s-release-cut.md

 krel history --branch release-1.33 --date-from 2025-04-23
 ```

+## 10. Post release tasks

+### [RC.0 only] Post rc.0 release tasks

+See [here](post-rc0-release-tasks.md) for the complete list of post rc.0 release tasks.

+It resides in a different document to mainain bite-sized SRE style handbooks.

-## 10. Update schedule on k/website
+### [Patch Releases only] Update schedule on k/website

 > [!NOTE]
-**Only for patch releases, 1.x.y not for alpha, beta, rc, etc. **
+Only for patch releases, 1.x.y not for alpha, beta, rc or official.

 You need to update the release schedule on the official Kubernetes website through schedule-builder, here is how: